Lion Electric (LEV) & Its Rivals Critical Review

 |2.45

 6.9% of Lion Electric shares are owned by institutional investors.
 Comparatively, 52.0% of shares of all “Holding & other investment offices” companies are owned by institutional investors.
-22.1% of shares of all “Holding & other investment offices” companies are owned by insiders.
-Strong institutional ownership is an indication that large money managers, hedge funds and endowments believe a stock is poised for long-term growth.
+22.1% of shares of all “Holding & other investment offices” companies are owned by company insiders.
+Strong institutional ownership is an indication that hedge funds, endowments and large money managers believe a stock will outperform the market over the long term.

 Valuation & Earnings

-This table compares Lion Electric and its peers gross revenue, earnings per share (EPS) and valuation.
+This table compares Lion Electric and its rivals gross revenue, earnings per share (EPS) and valuation.

 |Gross Revenue